cmput402/cmput402.github.io/content/group/static-analysis.md

 *	Understand what types of defects can and cannot be found with static analysis.
 *	Critically evaluate the results of static analysis tools.

-NOTE: You will continue to work on the same Tartan Home repository you created through GitHub Classroom for the previous projects.
+**NOTE**: You will continue to work on the same Tartan Home repository you created through GitHub Classroom for the previous projects.
 Please check Canvas for deadlines.

 # Resources